Rev. Carter Ellis continues the “Thankful” series, with consideration on how we can be thankful each moment.Read More

-Rev. Carter Ellis explores the deep waters of our faith.Read More
+Rev. Carter Ellis explores the deep waters of our faith, and how Jesus calls us to follow him.Read More

 In my family, etiquette is a big deal.
 Growing up, my parents demanded good manners.
 I had to sit up straight at the table, say “yes sir” and “no ma’am,” be on my best behavior at other people’s houses.
 In middle school, I was forced, along with many of my classmates, to attend weekly cotillion classes.
 If you grew up in the south, you may know what I mean.
 These classes were one part ballroom dancing and one part table manners, which is exactly what every middle school student wants to do after a long day of school.Read More